Discordia/missile-commander/README.md

 Simple implementation of Missile Commander game (see: http://en.wikipedia.org/wiki/Missile_Command).
 This was a work test that I did in the begining of 2005.

-How to: Compile aand Run
+How to: Compile and Run
 ----------------------------------------
 Maven is used as build system.
 So just see to it that you have installed andon the path: